mfawadakbar/ChatGPT-promises-and-pitfalls/ideas.md

 - uses the python turtle module to draw a 2D 8x8 chessboard of alternating black and white squares
 - Uses the python turtle module to draw the letters "GPT" using only lines
 - Uses the python turtle module draw a smiley face
-- Uses the python turtle module to draw a simple panda [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/]
+=- Uses the python turtle module to draw a simple panda [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/] Retrieved Code From: [https://www.geeksforgeeks.org/draw-panda-using-turtle-graphics-in-python/]
-- Prints a half diamond star pattern using text with a maximum of N stars at the peak [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/]
+=- Prints a half diamond star pattern using text with a maximum of N stars at the peak [https://www.geeksforgeeks.org/python-exercises-practice-questions-and-solutions/] Retrieved Code From: [https://www.geeksforgeeks.org/program-to-print-half-diamond-star-pattern/]
-- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/]
+=- Prints pascals triangle to N rows [https://www.geeksforgeeks.org/tag/python-pattern-printing/] Code Retrieved From: [https://www.geeksforgeeks.org/python-program-to-print-pascals-triangle/]
 - uses at least one “for” loop and one “while” loop to create an abstract design of your own choice.
 Use the command randcol to make it colourful [https://www.turtle.ox.ac.uk/downloads/docs/Turtle_Python_Exercises_1-12.pdf]

 #### Image Generation
 - Implements conway's game of life
-- generates random pixel art images of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
+=- generates random pixel art images of any size [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/] Code Retrieved From: [https://www.freecodecamp.org/news/how-to-create-generative-art-in-less-than-100-lines-of-code-d37f379859f/]
 - generates a collage from pictures on the internet after being given a word
 - creates a program that causes the python turtle to travel wherever the mouse gets clicked on the screen and leave a trail

 #### Fractals
-- displays a Koch snowflake of n (user provided) iterations
-- displays a Fractal Triangle [https://fractalfoundation.org/resources/fractivities/]
+- displays a Koch snowflake of n (user provided) iterations =- displays a Fractal Triangle [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://understanding-recursion.readthedocs.io/en/latest/14%20Sierpinski.html]
-- displays a Tree Fractal [https://fractalfoundation.org/resources/fractivities/]
+=- displays a Tree Fractal [https://fractalfoundation.org/resources/fractivities/] Code Retrieved From: [https://www.geeksforgeeks.org/y-fractal-tree-in-python-using-turtle/]
 - allows you to choose between several different types of fractals to display, and to choose the number of iterations to use in the generation step

 #### GUI